 How can a patient do physical therapy for a herniated disc if it hurts too much to exercise?

 What if you have a herniated disc and find that the physical therapy exercises are impossible to do because you can’t get into the position without a lot of pain?

-For this article I consulted with spinal and orthopedic surgeon Kenneth K. Hansraj, MD, who specializes in minimally invasive spine surgery, laminectomies and spinal fusions, and is author of book, “Keys to an Amazing Life: Secrets of the Cervical Spine,” out in January 2013.
+“Physical therapy is employed to diminish pain and suffering,” says Kenneth K. Hansraj, MD, who specializes in minimally invasive spine surgery, laminectomies and spinal fusions, and is author of the book, “Keys to an Amazing Life: Secrets of the Cervical Spine.”

 “I encourage my clients to stay with the therapy at this point, since the therapy will lead to diminished inflammation and restoration of function along with further tolerance of therapy.”

 In other words, grin and bear it.
 Because if you do nothing for a disc herniation, it’s likely never to get better.

 Physical therapy is one of the best non-surgical treatments for the so-called bulging disc.
 Do not give up on it.

 Dr. Hansraj is an orthopedic surgeon in Poughkeepsie, NY, and is affiliated with St. Francis Hospital-Roslyn.
 He received his medical degree from Drexel University College of Medicine and has been in practice for 20+ years.

 Lorra Garrick has been covering medical, fitness and cybersecurity topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.